garbados/couchdb/share/doc/src/configuring.rst

     _google = {couch_httpd_proxy, handle_proxy_req, <<"http://www.google.com">>}

-Would forward all requests for ``http://couchdb:5984/_google`` to the Google website.
+Would forward all requests for ``http://USERNAME.cloudant.com/_google`` to the Google website.

-The service can also be used to forward to related CouchDB services, such as Lucene:
+The service can also be used to forward to related Cloudant services, such as Lucene:

 .. code-block:: ini